-Nugroho et al introduced the method of selecting elements based on priority order, using two attributes, difficulty and usefulness, known as difficulty-usefulness pyramid (DUP).
-These two attributes are adopted from theories relating to the implementation of information technology-based systems, namely the Technology Acceptance Model (TAM), which has been developed in three generations.
-To Then the difficulty and usefulness were assessed for each element.
-A combination of difficulty and usefulness values was used to arrange the bars for each element.
-Next, the bars were arranged sequentially starting from the widest in the lowest position, and ending with the bar that was the narrowest in the top position.
-The element that becomes the first priority was the bar which was at the lowest position, which indicated that the element had the highest level of difficulty and the level of usefulness.
-1,10
+In early 2018 and 2019, Nugroho, et al introduced the method of selecting elements based on priority order, using two attributes, difficulty and usefulness, known as difficulty-usefulness pyramid (DUP).
+In its application, the elements were determined through a literature review.
+Then the difficulty and usefulness were assessed for each element.
+A combination of difficulty and usefulnes values was used to arrange the bars for each element.
+Next, the bars were arranged sequentially starting from the widest in the lowest position, and ending with the bar that was the narrowest in the topmost position.
+The element that becomes the first priority was the bar which was at the lowest position, which indicated that the element had the highest level of difficulty and the level of usefulness.^{2,8}

 The availability of various methods in order to select elements based on priority order is important.
-Therefore, with the same elements and attributes, it is deemed important to introduce ways to select prioritized elements, one of which is to group elements into four quadrants.
-So, a simple innovative method is introduced to select elements of e-learning in health that are prioritized for improvement and improvement, by grouping elements into four quadrants, based on difficulty and usefulness.
+Therefore, with the same elements and attributes, it is deemed important to introduce ways to select prioritized elements, one of which is to group elements into four quadrants, initiated by Nugroho et al. in Indonesia a few years ago.9

+Based on the description above, a simple innovative method is introduced to select elements of e-learning in health that are prioritized for improvement and improvement, by grouping elements into four quadrants, based on difficulty and uselfulness.